alanbato/9g_clone/README.md

 $ rails s
 ```

 Rails has a bunch of short aliases like that!

+Once the server is up and running, go ahead and type `localhost:3000`
+into your browser.

 Enjoy exploring the demo and get ready to learn how to make it!